 Effective January 1, 2015, current or future associate, subsidiary and affiliated companies of QBENA entered into a quota share agreement with the affiliate, Equator Re.
-Equator Re reinsures 40% of the QBENA companies' net liability with respect to all direct and assumed business underwritten, except that which is specifically excluded.
-The agreement was amended effective October 1, 2015, to terminate reinsurance under the agreement on business classified as mortgage and lender services on a cut-off basis, as respects all QBENA.
-Effective January 1, 2016, the agreement was amended the second time to change the terms of the agreement from a calendar-year basis to a loss-occurring basis under policies in force as of January 1, 2016, (with effective dates of January 1, 2015, and later) and policies written or renewed with effective dates thereafter.
+Equator Re reinsures 40% of QBENA's net liability with respect to all direct and assumed business underwritten except that which is specifically excluded.
+The agreement was amended effective October 1, 2015, to terminate reinsurance under the agreement on business classified as mortgage and lender services on a cut-off basis, as respects all QBENA companies.
+Effective January 1, 2016, the agreement was amended a second time to change the terms of the agreement from a calendar-year basis to a loss-occurring basis under policies in force as of January 1, 2016, (with effective dates of January 1, 2015, and later) and policies written or renewed with effective dates thereafter, as respects all QBENA Wisconsin domiciled companies and certain listed companies.
 Furthermore, the agreement was amended to terminate SGty effective January 1, 2017, and again amended effective April 1, 2017, to terminate BlueInd.

-In addition to the quota share agreement, Equator Re reinsures 31% of the ultimate net liability and extra-contractual obligations and loss in excess of policy limits incurred and recorded to the cedents' (GC-WI, GCIC, Regent, BlueInd, SGty, SPilot, SFire, NFU, UnigardIns, UnigardInd, Specialty, QBE Re, QBEIC, Praetorian, North Pointe, Stonington, Hoosier, and NAU's) financial statements as of December 31, 2015, except that which is specifically excluded under the loss portfolio transfer agreement.
+In addition to the quota share agreement, , the Loss Portfolio Agreement was entered into January 1, 2016, whereby Equator Re reinsures 31% of the ultimate net liability and extra-contractual obligations and loss in excess of policy limits incurred and recorded to the cedents' (GC-WI, GCIC, Regent, BlueInd, SGty, SPilot, SFire, NFU, UnigardIns, UnigardInd, Specialty, QBE Re, QBEIC, Praetorian, North Pointe, Stonington, Hoosier, and NAU's) financial statements as of December 31, 2015 except that which is specifically excluded under the loss portfolio transfer agreement.
 The agreement was amended to terminate SGty effective January 1, 2017, and again amended effective April 1, 2017, to terminate BlueInd.

-Effective December 31, 2017, GC-WI, North Pointe, Praetorian, QBEIC, Specialty, and Stonington (the cedents) and Equator Re agreed to amend, restate, and consolidate such that increase the aforementioned 40% quota share agreement and the aforementioned 31% loss portfolio transfer agreement to 100% quota share of covered losses, whenever occurring, under policies issued or assumed by the cedents that are included in certain discontinued programs.
+Effective December 31, 2017, Equator Re and the cedents, GC-WI, North Pointe, Praetorian, QBEIC, Specialty, and Stonington agreed to amend, restate, and consolidate such that increase the aforementioned 40% quota share agreement and the aforementioned 31% loss portfolio transfer agreement to 100% quota share of covered losses, whenever occurring, under policies issued or assumed by the cedents that are included in certain discontinued programs.